EventStore/documentation/docs/cloud/dedicated/guides/kubernetes.md

 ## AWS Elastic Kubernetes Services

-In this section, you find instructions on how to set up an AWS Elastic Kubernetes Services (EKS) cluster, so it can connect to an KurrentDB cluster in Kurrent Cloud.
+In this section, you find instructions on how to set up an AWS Elastic Kubernetes Services (EKS) cluster, so it can connect to a KurrentDB cluster in Kurrent Cloud.
 As a prerequisite, you have experience with Kubernetes, AWS and networking in Kubernetes, as well as in AWS cloud platform.

 EKS clusters require at least two subnets, which are connected to internet using an Internet Gateway.
 Both subnets must have the auto-assign public IP setting enabled, otherwise the node group won't get properly provisioned.